VRakshita25/VRakshita25/README.md

 ---

 ### 📂 What you’ll find here
-- `CTF-Writeups/` — concise solutions and notes
+- `CTF-Writeups/` — what I did and why
-- `DFIR-Notes/` — commands, workflows, and quick references
+- `DFIR-Notes/` — how I investigated things
-- `Labs/` — small, reproducible exercises (images, scripts, readme)
+- `Labs/` — small setups I used to understand topics

 ---